MounicaMannam/GVSU-CIS641-ProjTech/README.md

    * After the previous step, the Visual Studio Code window opens successfully.
 Now you can create a new file in the Visual Studio Code window and choose a language of yours to begin your programming journey!
 2.Microsoft SQL Server Management Studio
 ## Run Instructions
--Install visual studio
+* Install visual studio
--Open the project folder
+* Open the project folder
--Open the API sln file in [project name api folder] -Use the command "update-database --verbose" in package manager console to create database -Run the program
+* Open the API sln file in [project name api folder]
+* Use the command "update-database --verbose" in package manager console to create database
+* Run the program
--Open the WebApp sln file in [project name webapp folder] -Users need to signup and login if they don't have account.
+* Open the WebApp sln file in [project name webapp folder]
+* Users need to signup and login if they don't have account.